maheshopsmx/pipeline-json/README.md

 4. Once it is ran in output it will prints the pipeline json and  save it to the spinnaker

-5. It can also be saved in  pipeline-json/complete_pipeline.json
+5. It can also be saved in  complete_pipeline.json

+6. Take the pipeline json and create spinnaker pipeline